Shop the Post:

 Now that I know what I want career-wise?
 It’s easier for me to be in a relationship period, especially an LDR.
 I know what cities would be beneficial for me to live in (when we ultimately need to make that choice), and me being happier with work makes me a more confident in my relationship.

 This sounds silly, but when my boyfriend and I can’t see each other for a couple of weeks, we overshare.
 I’ll ask him what I should eat for dinner.
 He’ll send me photos of his boys night out.
 We FaceTime a few times a week.
 It’s nice to get a glimpse into your partner’s daily routine when you’re miles apart, and it kind of makes you feel like you’re right in the same city again.

 Traveling + Maintaintaining Other Relationships

 I think the hardest part of being in an LDR is being on the road and managing your other relationships.
 My travel schedule is already pretty insane anyway because I’m a travel blogger, so it’s essential to have a sense of balance in your life.
 I make it a point to have a wine night with my best friend every 1-2 weeks, I try to visit my mom back in D.C. whenever I can, and I have FaceTime/Skype calls with my other friends who live across the country.
 An LDR can suck up a lot of your time if you’re traveling and on the road a lot, so just make sure you’re making the same amount of time for all the other people in your life.

 Sweater Dress: ℅ Chicwish | Over the Knee Boots: Similar | Lipstick: MAC ‘Rebel’

-Want to see more tips about life in a long-distance relationship?
+Want to see more tips about being in a long distance relationship?
 You can view the article I wrote for Healthline here.